 – Greater operational efficiency

-– Information Silos: Data isolated in different departments.
+– Information Silos: Isolated data in different departments

 3.3 Strategies for Effective Integration

-– Collaborative Organizational Culture: Promoting communication and cooperation between departments.
+– Collaborative Organizational Culture: Promotion of communication and cooperation between departments

-– Process Automation: Use of technologies to speed up the transfer of information.
+– Process Automation: Use of technologies to streamline the transfer of information

 4. Future Trends in Front Office and Back Office